-Many fans of love apple cider vinegar also claim that it boasts a heavy dosage of vitamins, minerals, fiber, complex carbs, and amino acids, and this is why the vinegar has such an incredible ability to heal the body.
-While this is a nice idea, it’s not based in any truth — Sandy Szwarc, a registered nurse, debunks the idea that apple cider vinegar is full of vitamins and minerals.
+Many fans of apple cider vinegar also claim that it boasts a heavy dosage of vitamins, minerals, fiber, complex carbs, and amino acids, and this is why the vinegar has such an incredible ability to heal the body.
+While this is a nice idea, it’s not based on any truth — Sandy Szwarc, a registered nurse, debunks the idea that apple cider vinegar is full of vitamins and minerals.
 In fact, apple cider vinegar has only trace amounts of any nutrients.

 When looking at an analysis of what’s really in a tablespoon of apple cider vinegar, there is no protein or fiber and only a minuscule amount of carbs, and there are only trace amounts of calcium, iron, zinc, and manganese.
-With the average adult needing 1000 milligrams of calcium a day, the mere 1 gram that apple cider vinegar offers will not be helpful in reaching that goal.
-The multiple helpful acidic properties of the vinegar are what offer the health boost, but if you’re looking for a way to add more nutrients into your diet, you’ll want to look elsewhere.
+With the average adult needing 1,000 milligrams of calcium a day, the mere 1 gram that apple cider vinegar offers will not be helpful in reaching that goal.
+The multiple helpful acidic properties of the vinegar are what offer the health boost, but if you’re looking for a way to add more nutrients to your diet, you’ll want to look elsewhere.

 8. False: Will worsen your heartburn

 When your chest aches with the familiar feeling of heartburn, you probably think that fighting acid with vinegar will never work, right?
 Actually, apple cider vinegar can be a safe natural remedy for heartburn, even though it is highly acidic.
-Though more research needs to be done Healthline reports a dose of apple cider vinegar may be useful for those dealing with heartburn, but it also depends on what’s causing the problem.
+Though more research needs to be done, Healthline reports a dose of apple cider vinegar may be useful for those dealing with heartburn, but it also depends on what’s causing the problem.

 Apple cider vinegar works to fight heartburn by restoring acidity to your stomach.
-Drinking a tablespoon diluted in water will work better than any antacid, because it does exactly the opposite of an antacid — it provides your stomach with what it naturally needs to work properly.
+Drinking a tablespoon diluted in water will work better than any antacid because it does exactly the opposite of an antacid — it provides your stomach with what it naturally needs to work properly.